Chisholm Trail

-The Chisholm Trail was a trail used in the post-Civil War era to drive cattle overland from ranches in Texas to Kansas railheads.
-The trail was established by Black Beaver, a Lenape guide and rancher, and his friend Jesse Chisholm, a Cherokee merchant.
-They collected and drove numerous cattle along the trail to Kansas, where they could be shipped east to achieve higher prices.
-The southern terminus was Red River Station, a trading post near the Red River along the northern border of Texas.
-The northern terminus was a trading post near Kansas City, Kansas.
-Chisholm owned both of these posts.
-In the years of the cattle drives, cowboys drove large herds from ranches across Texas to the Red River Station and then north to Kansas City.
+The Chisholm Trail (/ˈtʃɪzəm/ CHIZ-əm) was a stock trail and wagon route used in the post-Civil War era to drive cattle overland from ranches in southern Texas, across the Red River into Indian Territory, and northward to rail stops in Kansas.
+The trail consisted of a pathway established by Black Beaver in 1861 and a wagon road established by Jesse Chisholm around 1864.
+"The Chisholm Wagon Road went from Chisholm's trading post on the south Canadian River (north of Fort Arbuckle) to the Cimarron River crossing, to the Arkansas River at the future site of Wichita where Chisholm had another trading post and on north to Abilene," according to the Kraisingers.
+By 1869, the entire trail from Texas to Kansas became known as the Chisholm Trail.

 Overview

 Texas ranchers using the Chisholm Trail had their cowboys start cattle drives from either the Rio Grande area or San Antonio.
-They joined the Chisholm Trail at the Red River, at the border between Texas and Oklahoma Territory.
-They continued north to the rail head of the Kansas Pacific Railway in Abilene, Kansas, where the cattle would be sold and shipped eastward.
-The trail is named for Jesse Chisholm, a multiracial trader from Tennessee of half Cherokee descent.
+They joined the Chisholm Trail at the Red River, at the border between Texas and the Oklahoma Territory.
+They continued north to established railheads of the Kansas Pacific Railway in Abilene, Kansas, where the cattle were sold and shipped eastward.
+The trail is named for Jesse Chisholm, a multiracial trader from Tennessee of Cherokee and Scottish descent.
 Together with scout Black Beaver, he developed the trail to transport his goods from one trading post to another.
 The two men were the first to drive cattle north along this route.